 Articolo apparso nel novembre 2006 sul blog di BAIA

-Every time a new tool appears on the Internet a group of early adopters jump into it and, with great enthusiasm explore all the possible uses.
+Every time a new tool appears on the Internet, a group of early adopters jump into it and, with great enthusiasm, explore all the possible uses.
 They leverage the new tool to achieve new positive results, such as increasing the engagement, sharing different types of content, building online communities, and so on.
-If the experiment succeeds, a new wave of spammers arrives and starts to exploit the new tool with the only purpose of making money or pushing some agenda and in the process they destroy most of the new tool original and potential value.
+If the experiment succeeds, a wave of spammers arrives and starts to exploit the new tool with the only purpose of making money or pushing some agenda and in the process they destroy most of the new tool original and potential value.

-We have seen it happening countless times.
+We have seen it happen countless times.
 First time I noticed it happening in the early 90’ with the diffusion of the web.
 In the beginning, all websites were offering small and large pieces of content, with the only expectation of being helpful to their visitors.
 The approach was a little bit naive, resulting mostly in long lists of links and boring personal home pages.
-At that time, very few people where trying to make money out of the web.
-Despite all the limitations, browsing Internet, even with a slow dial-up connection, was a thrilling experience: it was something new, every page was offering some bit information for free.
+At that time, very few people were trying to make money out of the web.
+Despite all the limitations, browsing the Internet, even with a slow dial-up connection, was a thrilling experience.
+Not only it was something new, every page was offering some bit information for free.
 The quality was not always superb, but the intentions were always honest.
-Infact, we were able to find some useful content almost everywhere we looked.
-It didn’t last very long.
-As the big money and the spammers come to the web, everything changed forever.
-Since then, the web includes all sorts of websites and there is little space left for naivety and truly free content.
-Finding interesting content and avoiding the garbage now requires some non trivial skills.
-Despite the help of search engines, searching the web is almost an art and, according to Mauro Lupi, it will soon become a new profession, presumably a well paid one.
+Infact, we were able to find useful content almost everywhere we looked.
+Sadly, it didn’t last very long.
+As the big money and the spammers come to the web, everything quickly changed, and it changed forever.
+Since then, the Internet includes all sorts of websites, and there is little space left for naivety and truly free content.
+Finding exciting content and avoiding garbage now requires some non-trivial skills.
+Despite the help of search engines, searching the web is almost an art.
+According to Mauro Lupi, it will soon become a new profession, presumably a well paid one.
 This is what Jakob Nielsen calls information pollution, or in case of spam attention theft.

 Older than the web, the e-mail survived a bit longer as an effective and reliable way to exchange information.
-Over the years we learn to accept spam and viruses as integral part of this tool.
-Now we know that, in order to take advantage of the e-mail power, we have to invest time and resources in separating the spam from legitimate e-mail.
+Over the years, we learn to accept spam and viruses as an integral part of this tool.
+Now we know that to take advantage of the e-mail power, we have to invest time and resources in separating the spam from legitimate e-mail.

 One additional problem affecting Web2.0 communities is their popularity.
 I don’t want to sound snobbish, but it’s a real problem.
 Take for example del.icio.us, the powerful bookmarking system that was acquired about one year ago by Yahoo!
 If you visit the most popular bookmarks’ page, or you search the bookmarks database by tags, you can still be able to find links to some very interesting and otherwise invisible content.
 I bet that, as del.icio.us will become more popular, the top 20 list will look more and more similar to the top 10 list on YouTube: “full of crap”, as Chris Anderson would say.